 Every knee will bow before Him

 Immediately I felt better, after all God was going to fight for and vindicate me!
-Anyone who knows me will know that this particular accusation against me is wrong.
+Anyone who knows can tell you that I’m not an angry person and so I felt justified in my belief that God would put things right.

 Our God is a lamb